mb-dev/mbdev-core/README.md

 # Core Library

-This is the core library used by my side projects: [Finance](https://github.com/mb-dev/finance-ng) and [Journal](https://github.com/mb-dev/journal-ng) written in AngularJS.
+This is the core library used by my side projects: [Finance](https://github.com/mb-dev/finance-ng) and [Journal](https://github.com/mb-dev/journal-ng).
+Uses AngularJS.
 Some features include:
 * Sync data to filesystem API (going to try IndexedDB too)
 * Common CSS
 * User API